Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Conclusion

 Virgo is known to be an unrelaxed cluster.
-For this Virgo replica, we find that the hydrostatic equilibrium assumption is not valid within $R_{500}$.
+For this Virgo replica, we find that the hydrostatic equilibrium assumption is invalid within $R_{500}$.
 We indeed observe two significant pressure discontinuities in the inner part of the cluster.
 The first, at 300~kpc, is due to AGN feedback of central galaxy M87.
 The second, at 850~kpc, is due to mass infall from a filament connected to Virgo.
-As a result, the hydrostatic masses estimated from the 3D profiles at these specific radii are overestimated by a factor 1.4 and 1.85.
-Once again projection effects impact the mass determination.
-The pressure discontinuities are even more emphasized by the deprojection method leading to a very significant overestimation of the cluster mass, up to a factor 6.1, in the \textit{Fil} projection at 300~kpc. \\
+As a result, the hydrostatic masses estimated from the 3D profiles at these specific radii are overestimated by factors of 1.4 and 1.85.
+Once again, projection effects impact the mass determination.
+The pressure discontinuities are even more emphasised by the deprojection method, leading to a very significant overestimation of the cluster mass, up to a factor of 6.1, in the Fil projection at 300~kpc. \\

 This study of the Virgo cluster replica reveals the complex physics at play in this object and shows the different types of projection effects.
-It is a case study of a very specific unrelaxed cluster considered as a first step of a larger project within the LOCALIZATION\footnote{\url{https://localization.ias.universite-paris-saclay.fr/}} collaboration in which we will study the contributions of different sources of bias on the mass determination for a large sample of galaxy clusters extracted from a constrained hydrodynamical simulation of the local Universe.
-We will then be able to compare the results to those of random simulations, and to actual observations.
+It is a case study of a very specific unrelaxed cluster considered as a first step of a larger project within the LOCALIZATION\footnote{\url{https://localization.ias.universite-paris-saclay.fr/}} collaboration, in which we will study the contributions of different sources of bias on the mass determination for a large sample of galaxy clusters extracted from a constrained hydrodynamical simulation of the local Universe.
+We will then be able to compare the results to those of random simulations and actual observations.